 There’s a basket ball court in the multi-use games area beside the Community Centre.

 Eaton Park’s perfect for cycling.
-It’s a safe place for young children to take their first steps into riding a bike and a favourite leg in many day trips and commutes.
+It’s a safe place for young children (or adults!) to take their first steps into riding a bike and a favourite leg in many day trips and commutes.